Expensify/App/README.md

 2. The **MacOS desktop** app automatically deploys via a GitHub Action in `.github/workflows/desktop.yml`
 3. The **Android** app automatically deploys via a GitHub Action in `.github/workflows/android.yml`
 4. The **iOS** app automatically deploys via a GitHub Action in `.github/workflows/ios.yml`

-## Local production build
-Sometimes it might be beneficial to generate a local production version instead of testing on production.
-Follow the steps below for each client:

-## Local production build of the web app
-In order to generate a production web build, run `npm run build`, this will generate a production javascript build in the `dist/` folder.

-## Local production build of the MacOS desktop app
-In order to compile a production desktop build, run `npm run desktop-build`, this will generate a production app in the `dist/Mac` folder named `Chat.app`.

-#### Local production build the iOS app
-In order to compile a production iOS build, run `npm run ios-build`, this will generate a `Chat.ipa` in the root directory of this project.

-#### Local production build the Android app
-To build an APK to share run (e.g. via Slack), run `npm run android-build`, this will generate a new APK in the `android/app` folder.